 The Shared Responsibility Working Group (SRWG) will work on the practical implementation of SR requirements, as detailed in the RSPO BoG endorsed 'SRTF Shared Responsibility and Implementation' document (31 of October 2019).
-This includes the development of procedural and/or guidance documents, the incentives and sanctions system as well as the resourcing plan for transformation in Year 1.
+This includes the development of procedural and/or guidance documents, verification manual which includes an incentives and sanctions system, as well as the verification method and Monitoring & Evaluation plan to review the implementation of the SR requirements.